 A visit to your centre may be required – but we will let you know when we receive your application.

-If you wish to run on-screen tests, you must sign up to get access to Surpass, the on-screen test system.
+If you want to run on-screen tests, you must sign up to get access to Surpass, the on-screen test system.

-See the access arrangements page, the centre handbooks on the qualification pages and the OCR Instructions for more information.
+See the access arrangements page for more information.

 You need to make individual entries for each unit of the qualifications your candidates wish to take: